21 Bali Must-Haves: What to Pack for Bali Rainy Season

 This is an incredibly versatile piece to bring to Bali.
 You can throw it over a tank top to cover your shoulders when visiting temples or use it as a light layer at the beach.

 A good-quality, waterproof pair of trainers is essential for sightseeing days with plenty of walking.
-Plus, if you’re visiting Bali during the rainy season, you’ll likely encounter wet streets and rain, making them a must-have.
+Plus, if you’re visiting Bali during the rainy season, you’ll likely encounter wet streets and rain, making them a must-have (better if dark-coloured).

-If you plan to do any sporty activities, pack a pair of short or mid-length leggings.
+If you plan to do any sporty activities, pack a pair of shorts or mid-length leggings.
 You’ll be surrounded by nature and insects, so protecting your legs is a great idea.

 Tank tops or T-shirts will be your go-to attire during the day in Bali.
 They’re perfect for layering over a bikini for all those water activities.